Learning lino print - Practice makes perfect, ish

 Printing with more than one colour: Jigsaw lino prints and printing with SoftCut lino shapes

 This inspired me to try the lino print ideas below.
 They all use SoftCut lino and are printed by hand.
-I carved the details of the design first and then cut out the shapes.
-The jigsaw lino print designs were carved into one piece of lino and then cut apart to form a jigsaw.
+I carved the design details first, then cut out the shapes.
+The jigsaw linocut designs were carved into one piece of linocut and then cut apart to form a jigsaw.
 The process means that the lino blocks can be inked up, arranged together and then printed in one go.
 This technique works best for SoftCut or easy carve lino.
 You need to be careful that the pieces don’t move as you hand-burnish them with a wooden spoon or similar (Hand-burnish means rubbing the back of the paper to transfer the ink from the block to the paper).
-I did need several hands and more fingers than I have to print some designs!
+I needed several hands and more fingers than I have to print some designs!

 Photos